ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

-\textbf{Interpretation.} In the context of PBS, the classifier is trained starting from the imbalanced data distribution.
+\paragraph{Interpretation.} In the context of PBS, the classifier is trained starting from the imbalanced data distribution.
 Intuitively, by iteratively down-sampling head classes, the data distribution gradually becomes balanced, on which the trained classifier also converges to the balanced optimum.
-As stated in proposition~\ref{prop}, the classifier learned by balanced sampling with pseudo-label on the imbalanced dataset can converge to the optimal balanced classifier with a linear rate, which justifies the rationale of the PBS method.